vinarmani/truf-node/TERMINOLOGY.md

 # Terminology

-This document is a reference for the terminology used in the TSN project.
+This document is a reference for the terminology used in the TN project.
 It is intended to be a living document that evolves as the project evolves.
-It is meant to be a reference for developers and users of the TSN project.
+It is meant to be a reference for developers and users of the TN project.

 ## Definitions